 Natalie Loughran, viola

-25-year-old American violist Natalie Loughran is quickly establishing herself as one of the most versatile young artists of our time.
-Natalie was awarded First Prize at the 2021 Primrose International Viola Competition along with the Audience Award, as well as the BIPOC Composer Prize for her arrangement and performance of William Grant Still’s Mother and Child.
+American violist Natalie Loughran is quickly establishing herself as one of the most versatile young artists of our time.
+Ms. Loughran was awarded First Prize at the 2021 Primrose International Viola Competition along with the Audience Award, as well as the BIPOC Composer Prize for her arrangement and performance of William Grant Still’s Mother and Child.
 She has also appeared as a finalist for the 2020 Young Concert Artist Auditions, and was awarded a special prize for her performance of the Bowen Viola Sonata in C minor at the Lionel Tertis International Viola Competition.
-Ms. Loughran also was awarded the William Schuman prize for her outstanding leadership and achievement in music from the Juilliard School.
+Ms. Loughran also received the William Schuman Prize for her outstanding leadership and achievement in music from the Juilliard School.

 Ms. Loughran plays on a 1976 viola by Sergio Peresson.